Foot and Ankle

 Surgery offers important potential benefits.
 Besides decreasing the likelihood of re-rupturing the Achilles tendon, surgery often increases the patient’s push-off strength and improves muscle function and movement of the ankle.
 Various surgical techniques are available to repair the rupture.
 Dr. Bevilacqua will select the procedure best suited to the patient and offers a minimally invasive approach to repair the Achilles tendon rupture.

-Following surgery, the foot and ankle are initially immobilized in a cast or walking boot.
+Following surgery, the foot and ankle are initially immobilized in a splint and then patients are transitioned to a walking boot.
 Physical therapy is an important component of the healing process.
 Physical therapy involves exercises that strengthen the muscles and improve the range of motion of the foot and ankle.

 Acute Achilles tendonitis